South Pacific & Asia

 Fiji is an island nation comprised of 322 islands spread over 230,000 square kilometers.
 The Yasawa group is a chain of 16 islands located north-west of Fiji’s main island, Viti Levu.
 We spend our time in the Yasawas kayaking between islands, camping on isolated beaches, snorkelling the coral reefs and staying in small native villages getting to know the friendly locals.
 Southern Sea Ventures started paddling trips in the Yasawa Islands 25 years ago and they still remain one of our favourite destinations.

 The islands of Melanesia reach from Papua New Guinea in the west to Fiji in the east.
 Culturally and geographically distinctive with 1300 languages, exotic birdlife and pristine coral reefs, the opportunities for remote sea kayaking are unparalleled.
-Working with Heritage Expeditions aboard Spirit of Enderby we discover the hidden gems on two different voyages, first exploring eastern Papua New Guinea and the Solomons and then continuing southeasterly on the second, cruising through the outer most islands of the Solomons and Vanuatu.
+Working with Heritage Expeditions aboard Spirit of Enderby, we discover hidden gems on three different voyages, exploring the coastlines and remote islands of Papua New Guinea, the Solomons and Vanuatu.

 On our Tonga sea kayak expeditions we strive for a healthy balance between relaxation and adventure.
 We generally paddle in the mornings, leaving the afternoons free for snorkeling amidst colourful coral or inside legendary marine caves, exploring lush tropical bush and observing the traditional village lifestyle.
 We spend our evenings on deserted beaches beneath waving palms and the Southern Cross, bathed by warm South Pacific breezes.